yegor256/blog/_drafts/rate.md

 libraries, frameworks, tools, instruments, etc. Almost everything you're using in your commercial projects is open source.
 By paying your salary your employer does already invest into open source products, because you're an active user of them.
-The problem is that you are not interested to become more active.
-Lack of passion and self-motivation.
+The problem is that *you* are not interested to become more active in that contribution.
+I see it as a lack of passion and self-motivation.
 Will you be an effective developer in our projects?
-Not at all, because our entire management model relies on self-motivation.
+Not at all, because our entire management model relies on [self-motivation]({% pst 2014/apr/2014-04-17-how-xdsd-is-different %}).

-You don't know what to write and where to contribute, which means **lack of creativity**.
-As I mentioned above, almost everything we're using now is open source, and is full of bugs and not-yet-implemented features.
+The last possible cause is that you don't know what to write and where to contribute, which means **lack of creativity**.
+As I mentioned above, almost everything we're using now is open source, and it is full of bugs and not-yet-implemented features.
 At the same time, you don't see any areas for improvement?
 You don't know what can be done better?
 You're not able to at least find, report and fix a bug in some open source product you're using every day?
 This means